10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 Medical Devices with No Copay

-Below are devices that were given to my mom with no out of pocket cost.
+Below are devices that were given to my mom with no out-of-pocket cost.
 However, please note that insurance plans vary and are subject to change.
 Always ask what percentage will be covered.

 1) Blood glucose monitor